longhorn09/lorebot/README.md

 Lorebot was developed on Ubuntu Linux and is intended to run on Linux, however it can run on Windows.

 ## Adding Lorebot
-To add Lorebot to your server, simply copy/paste the below into your browser.
+To add Lorebot to your server, copy/paste the below into your browser.
 ```
 https://discordapp.com/oauth2/authorize?client_id=318198538611720192&scope=bot&permissions=0
 ```